cabbagecabbagecabbage/Paint-Program/README.md

 * image stamps searching: need a stamp for anything? just type in the search bar, search, and stamp it on. results randomized. to return to original stamps, press search without any inputting any keywords

 * music player; featuring previous track, next track, pause/play, play through mode, loop play mode, and shuffle mode.

-* dont like the music? just replace the music in the static/music folder (not hardcoded), but remember to index from 0 -> n-1, where n is the amount of songs

 * convenient keyboard shortcuts:
     * "u" to undo